 After you submit a petition or application to USCIS, its practice is to send a receipt, usually within several days or weeks.
 Look on your receipt notice for your 13-digit receipt number.
 The number will begin with three letters to identify the office handling the application, such as EAC, LIN, SRC, or WAC.
 Your receipt number will be helpful in tracing your case through the system.

 If you do not receive this number after several weeks, you can call the USCIS Contact Center or make an online e-request for follow-up.
-If you call, USCIS might be able to resolve matters over the phone, though possibly not during the initial call; expect to be asked for a call-back number.
+If you call, USCIS might be able to resolve matters over the phone, though possibly not during the initial call; expect to make your way through an automated system, and possibly be asked for a call-back number.
 Or, USCIS might make an appointment for you to visit a USCIS office in person.

 If you are scheduled for an in-person appointment, you'll want to bring personal identification, copies of your application, and any other materials relating to your case.
 If you sent the application by a courier service or certified mail, bring the receipt, so that you can show the officer that you really sent it.